-I’d never met her, only heard the stories told in hushed voices about what she did for a living.
+I’d never met her, only heard the stories told in hushed voices about what she did.
 Nobody really believed the stories.
-Some thought she was a spy, or an undercover cop, or even a cat burglar.
+So me thought she was a spy, or an undercover cop, or even a cat burglar.
 I believed the stories.
 My family had had occasion to hire a Soul Retriever.
 I’d only half believed my grandfather’s bedtime tales when I was kid.
-But experience and twenty years of research led me to the truth of it.
+But experience and twenty years of research led me to believe.

 Through anonymous contacts, I’d set up an interview with Sneaker.
 Ordinarily, I would have introduced myself and told her I was looking forward to our interview.
 The smooth strength and purpose of her stride and the don’t-even-think-about-fucking-with-me cast of her eyes caused me to think better of that idea.